01 May Casio PX-S3100, Casio PX-S1100 – REVIEW | 2022 Digital Pianos

 I really like the other top brands of digital pianos including Yamaha, Kawai, Roland, Korg, and a few others, but in these new Casio PXS models, for most people it will be difficult not to like them.
 The way the new key action feels when playing the keys is responsive and for most people they will like it very much.
 If you are out to play advanced classical music on these models then I would not recommend them because that’s not what they were designed for.You certainly can do that but there are better models for that kind of advanced music in my opinion

-The natural resonance and fullness of the new 192-polyphony stereo grand piano sound sample with all of it’s organic content and dynamic tonal range, and the beauty of the pedal sustain response and sustain volume along with brand new balanced and lengthy “pedal sustain-decay times,” goes way beyond what Casio has offered in the past.
+The natural resonance and fullness of the 192-polyphony stereo grand piano sound sample with all of it’s organic content and dynamic tonal range, and the beauty of the pedal sustain response and sustain volume along with brand new balanced and lengthy “pedal sustain-decay times” goes way beyond what Casio has offered in the past and I definitely enjoyed the more organic piano sound.

-Also, when you connect either the PX-S1100 or PX-S3000 to an external sound system or small monitors in your home or outside in a bigger space, then both of these models can sound like actual grand pianos…it’s that good when connected to good external powered speakers.
+Also, when you connect either the PX-S1100 or PX-S3100 to an external sound system or small monitors in your home or outside in a bigger space (as I previously mentioned), then both of these models can sound like actual grand pianos…it’s that good when connected to good external powered speakers.

 The static touch weight (how much finger force it takes to press down the keys) of the black keys towards the fronts (tips) of those keys is somewhat lighter and takes less force to press down on the those keys as opposed to doing that on the white keys.

-Also as you push your fingers towards the back of the keys, especially on the white keys, then it takes noticeably more finger force to press down the keys in those positions as opposed to pressing down the keys near the tips of the keys.
-Black & white key disparity exists on real upright pianos, only they all vary just a bit from one another depending on brand and model.
+Also as you push your fingers towards the back of the keys (more so on the white keys) then it takes noticeably more finger force to press down the keys in those positions as opposed to pressing down the keys near the tips of the keys.
+Black & white key disparity in weight when pressing down on the keys does exist on real upright pianos, only they all vary just a bit from one another depending on brand and model.

 Normally the black keys on other digital pianos and acoustic pianos can be heavier than the white keys (takes more force to press them down) instead of lighter so the difference between those keys usually depends on the the piano itself and grand pianos have the most balanced moving keys over any other type of piano.